DCS Strategies, LLC

-Dana has 40 years experience in the non-profit/association world.
-She has successfully built a leadership training program, served as President of the National Association of Bar Executives, and is a Commissioner on the Colorado Supreme Court Chief Justice's Commission on Professional Development and its Leadership Working Group.
+Dana has more than 40 years' experience in the non-profit/association world.
+She has successfully built a statewide leadership training program, served as President of the National Association of Bar Executives, and is a Commissioner on the Colorado Supreme Court Chief Justice's Commission on Professional Development and its Leadership Working Group.
 Dana is now Executive Director for the Faculty of Federal Advocates.
 Below is an overview of Dana's Leadership Journey.

 - board/firm retreats